skienzmatishun/rippreport/content/p/backstory-podcast-9-11-2001-remembered/index.md

   recency_score: 33.33273839470296
   category_score: 0
   rank: 10
+summary: Backstory Podcast tackles state corruption, prison extortion rings, and shady Baldwin County zoning deals under the shadow of 9/11.
+Shocking cell phone schemes operating inside Alabama correctional facilities reveal a massive failure of authority.
+  Tune in to catch this episode as we expose the dirty local politics behind these official cover-ups.
 ---
 28,268,970 SARS-COV-2 cases confirmed worldwide with a total of 911,282 deaths; 6,417,146 in the USA with 192,381 deaths; 136,703 cases in Alabama with 2,333 deaths.
 September 11, 2001 remembered: a tragic day for our Country.